 Spinal de-rotation attained via use of the ScoliSMART Activity Suit.

-Spinal correction is attained by voluntary response.
+Temporary spinal improvements lost soon after patient fails to hold forced artificial postural position.
 Necessitates conscious body awareness by the patient using repetitive 3D positional movement, stretching, and breathing.

 Ease of Use